Paraphimosis in Dogs: Causes, Symptoms, and Treatment · Kinship

 Photo: Dimitrije Tanaskovic / Stocksy

-Paraphimosis in dogs is the inability for a dog to retract an erect penis back into the preputial sheath, which is the skin that covers the dog penis.
-When a dog’s penis won’t go back in, that can quickly turn into an emergency situation; constriction of blood flow will lead to greater engorgement, necrosis (dying off of the tissue), and potential damage to the urethra.
+Canine paraphimosis is the inability of a dog to retract their erect penis back into the preputial sheath, which is the skin that covers the dog’s penis.
+When a dog’s penis won’t go back in, that can quickly turn into an emergency.
+The constriction of blood flow will lead to swelling, the drying out of these delicate tissues, and possibly necrosis, or death of these tissues.
+This can be very painful, block urination, and lead to even more serious consequences.

 How do I know if my dog has paraphimosis?